Frequently Asked Questions About Lung Transplants

 Lung transplant recovery is divided into 2 phases:

-• Recovery in the hospital.
-A 3 to 5-day stay in the intensive care unit (ICU) occurs immediately after the procedure.
-Patients are closely monitored during this time.
+Recovery in the hospital.
+A 3 to 5-day stay in the intensive care unit (ICU) occurs immediately after

 Patients are brought to a private room after their stay in the ICU and usually stay there for 2 to 3 weeks before being discharged.

-• Recovery after discharge (recovery at home).
+During recovery in the hospital, immunosuppressing drugs are administered and the ideal dosage is found.
+Physical rehabilitation and pulmonary rehabilitation are also started at this time. - Recovery after discharge (recovery at home).
 Patients attend weekly office visits for 6 to 8 weeks after discharge.
 Laboratory work, spirometry (breathing test), and chest X-rays are completed during each visit and their results are analyzed.
 Follow-up appointments then occur every 2 weeks for 6 to 8 weeks and then monthly thereafter.
 During recovery, immunosuppressant and antibiotic medications are given to prevent rejection and infection.

 How much does a lung transplant cost?